jamescooke/flake8-aaa/README.rst

 What is the Arrange-Act-Assert pattern?
 .......................................

-The "Arrange-Act-Assert" pattern (also known as "AAA" and "3A") was observed and named by Bill Wake in 2001.
-The pattern focuses each test on a single object's behaviour.
+"Arrange-Act-Assert" is a testing pattern that focuses each test on a single object's behaviour.
+It's also known as "AAA" and "3A".

-As the name suggests each test is broken down into three distinct parts:
+As the name suggests each test is broken down into three distinct parts separated by blank lines:

 * **Arrange:** Set up the object to be tested.

 * **Act**: Carry out an action on the object.

-* **Assert**: Check the object changed as expected, make claims about results and collaborating objects.
+* **Assert**: Check the expected results have occurred.

-This all sounds very abstract, so here's a simple example that follows the pattern - a simple test on the behaviour of add ``+``:
+For example, a simple test on the behaviour of add ``+``:

 .. code-block:: python